dunstontc/learn-go/code/McCleod/GolangTraining/01-Language-Basics/08_pointers/readme.md

   - Using memory addresses in statements
 - referencing / dereferencing
 - Using Pointers
-  - It’s all pass by value
+  - It's all pass by value